 - Sexual arousal or excitement also leads to abnormal vaginal discharge by making vaginal secretions runnier.
 This is important for lubrication in order to avoid injury of the vaginal tract during sexual intercourse

-- Pregnancy can cause abnormal vaginal discharge as a result of hormonal changes or the rupturing of fetal membranes
+- Pregnancy can cause an abnormal vaginal discharge as a result of hormonal changes or the rupturing of fetal membranes

 - Ovulation leads to changes in vaginal discharge as the body of a woman prepares for fertilization.
 Vaginal discharge during ovulation is atypical as it is cloudier